robbchar/corefx/Breaking-Change-Rules.md

      * `ExecutionEngineException`
      * `AccessViolationException`

-* Throwing a new exception applies only to a new code-path which can only be involved by a call with new parameter values, or state (that couldn't hit by existing code targeting the previous version)
+* Throwing a new exception that only applies to a new code-path which can only be observed with new parameter values, or state (that couldn't hit by existing code targeting the previous version)

-* Removing an exception that was being thrown when the API allows more robust behavior or enables new scenarios.
+* Removing an exception that was being thrown when the API allows more robust behavior or enables new scenarios
 > For example, a Divide method which only worked on positive values, but threw an exception otherwise, can be changed to support all values and the exception is no longer thrown.

 &#10007; **Disallowed**
-* Throwing a new exception in cases not listed in allowed above.
+* Throwing a new exception in any other case not listed above

-* Removing an exception in cases not listed in allowed above.
+* Removing an exception in any other case not listed above

+### Platform Support Changes

+&#10003; **Allowed**
+* An operation previously not supported on a specific platform, is now supported

+&#10007; **Disallowed**
+* An operation previously supported on a specific platform is no longer supported, or now requires a specific service-pack

 ### Code Changes
+&#10003; **Allowed**
+* A change which is directly intended to increase performance of an operation
+> The ability to modify the performance of an operation is essential in order to ensure we stay competitive, and we continue to give users operational benefits.
+This can break anything which relies upon the current speed of an operation, sometimes visible in badly built code relying upon asynchronous operations.
+Note that the performance change should have no affect on other behavior of the API in question, otherwise the change will be breaking.

+* A change which indirectly, and often adversely, affects performance
+> Assuming the change in question is not categorized as breaking for some other reason, this is acceptable.
+Often, actions need to be taken which may include extra operation calls, or new functionality.
+This will almost always affect performance, but may be essential to make the API in question function as expected.

+&#10007; **Disallowed**

 * Adding the `checked` keyword to a code-block.
 This may cause code in a block to to begin to throwing exceptions, an unacceptable change.
 * Changing the order in which events are fired.
 Developers can reasonably expect events to fire in the same order.
 * Removing the raising of an event on a given action